Masterzach32/Mecanum-Simulator/README.md

 # Mechanum-Simulator

-Simulator for a mechanum drive system
+A basic simulator for team401's octocanum drive for 2017 FRC Steamworks